 Special educational needs FSM boys continued to have the lowest educational attainment in their respective countries at age 16 in 2013.
 In 2012/13, just 28.3% of White FSM boys achieved the GCSE threshold in England, compared with 59.1% of White non-FSM boys.
-For White FSM and non-FSM girls, the rates were 37.1% and 69.5% respectively. - In England, the performance of both groups improved compared with 2008/09 - 23.4% of children with SEN achieved five A-C GCSEs in 2012/13, compared with 70.4% of children without SEN. However, the gap increased because the Children in the care system improvement for children without SEN was greater than for children with SEN. - In England, whereas in 2008 10.2% of children in the care system achieved at least five A-C GCSEs (or equivalent), including English and methomatics, this results 15.5% in 2013.
-This compares with 60.6% for the population as a whole Children and young people in custody including English and mathematics, this rose to 15.5% in 2013.
+For White FSM and non-FSM girls, the rates were 37.1% and 69.5% respectively.
+In England, the performance of both groups improved compared with 2008/09 - 23.4% of children with SEN achieved five A-C GCSEs in 2012/13, compared with 70.4% of children without SEN. However, the gap increased because the improvement for children without SEN was greater than for children with SEN. Children in the care system In England, whereas in 2008 10.2% of children in the care system achieved at least five A-C GCSEs (or equivalent), including English and mathematics, this rose to 15.5% in 2013.
 This compares with 60.6% for the population as a whole.
-Regulators reported positively about the education offered to children and young people in custody in England and Wales, and their participation in education rose.
+Children and young people in custody Regulators reported positively about the education offered to children and young people in custody in England and Wales, and their participation in education rose.
 In 2009, 73% of 15-18 year old males in young offender institutions were participating in education, rising to 79% in 2012/13.13 Participation in other activities while in custody tended to be much lower in 2012/13, ranging from 18% to 28%, depending on the activity (employment, vocational/skills training, offending behaviour programmes) (Kennedy, 2013).
-HM Chief Inspector of Prisons for England and Wales (2015a) found that educational outcomes in 2014-15 were good in Exclusions from school most secure training centres and that existing provision was more successful than most of these children had experienced in the community.
-Exclusion rates fell in England, Scotland and Wales.
+HM Chief Inspector of Prisons for England and Wales (2015a) found that educational outcomes in 2014-15 were good in most secure training centres and that existing provision was more successful than most of these children had experienced in the community.
+Exclusions from school Exclusion rates fell in England, Scotland and Wales.
 The size of the reduction varied greatly by protected characteristic, and children aged 11-15, those from some ethnic minorities and those with SEN/ASN remained most affected by exclusion By age group, the most substantial reduction in the exclusion rate was among those aged 11-15.
 But this rate remained far above those for other age groups (82.8 exclusions per 1,000 pupils for pupils aged 11-15 in 2012/13, compared with 11.3 or less for pupils of all other ages).
 The rates of exclusion cases in England for Mixed ethnicity and African/Caribbean/Black children were higher than for White children.
 While the exclusion rate for children with SEN in England fell by more than it did for those without SEN between 2008/09 and 2012/13, the gap remained wide - in 2012/13, children with SEN continued to be much more likely to be excluded (116.2 compared with 17.0 exclusions per 1,000 pupils).